IFNMG-Almenara/Pharus-Manual/docs/certifi_pers_pessoa.md

 ---
 id: certifi_pers_pessoa
-title: Certificado Personalizado
+title: Personalizado Para Pessoa
-sidebar_label: Certificado Personalizado
+sidebar_label: Personalizado Para Pessoa
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.